Understand the Graphs

 You should understand:

-Most typically, the X-axis is from 0 to 360 degrees - equal to the Master-Machine-Angle in MechDesigner.
+Typically, the X-axis units are degrees and the Motion-Width is 360 degrees - equal to the Master Machine Angle in MechDesigner.

-Other units for X-axis are: radians, cycles, seconds, milliseconds.
+Other units for the X-axis are: radians, cycles*, seconds, milliseconds - see Edit toolbar > Active Motion Settings / Configure Motion

-We show for you the motion-derivative of the same motion exactly above each other.
+We show for you the motion-derivative of the same motion above each other.

-If you edit a motion-derivative of one segment, you also change the shape of the segment of the other motion-derivatives.
+If you edit a motion-setting in one motion-derivative, you automatically change the shape of the other motion-derivatives.

 It is easier to design a motion when you split it into segments.